Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Package Manifest MUST be UTF-8 encoded and use the JavaScript Object Notation (JSON) format.

+- Package Manifest SHOULD support either CRLF and LF style line endings.

 - Package Manifest SHOULD specify the folder which contains the Application (`/etc/monai/pkg.json#app`).

   - When not provided the default path `/opt/monai/app/` will be assumed.

-- Package Manifest SHOULD provide the version of the package file manifest (`/etc/monai/pkg.json#api-version`).
+- Package Manifest SHOULD provide the version of the package file manifest schema (`/etc/monai/pkg.json#api-version`).

+  - Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

 - Package Manifest SHOULD provide the version of the tools used to build the package (`/etc/monai/pkg.json#sdk-version`).

+  - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

-- Package Manifest SHOULD support either CRLF and LF style line endings.
+- Package Manifest SHOULD provide the version of the package itself (`/etc/monai/pkg.json#version`).

+  - Package version SHALL be provided as a [semantic version](https://semver.org/) string.

 - Package Manifest SHOULD list the models used by the application (`/etc/monai/pkg.json#models`).

-  - Models SHALL be defined by name.
+  - Models SHALL be defined by name (`/etc/monai/pkg.json#models[*].name`).

-  - Models SHOULD have a local path if they're included in the MAP itself.
+  - Models SHOULD provide a file-system path if they're included in the MAP itself (`/etc/monai/pkg.json#models[*].path`).

+    - Model path SHOULD be relative to the folder containing the model.

+    - When the model path is a relative file-system path (first character is not `/`), it is relative to the `/etc/monai/models/` folder.

+    - When the model path is an absolute file-system path (first character is `/`), the file-system path is used as-is.

   - Models SHOULD be in sub-folders of the `/etc/monai/models/` folder.